B.C. Business Lawyers with Extensive Experience Drafting Partnership Agreements

 A partnership is a specific form of business structure that allows for multiple principals without the need to incorporate the business.
 A partnership allows for multiple owners, similar to a corporation while providing the benefit of low start-up costs, tax deductions similar to a sole proprietorship, and minimal reporting requirements.

-There are two types of partnerships agreements: general partnerships and limited partnerships.
+There are two types of partnership agreements: general partnerships and limited partnerships.

 A general partnership is an ownership model that allows each partner to share equally in both the profits and the management decisions.
 It is important to note that each partner also has unlimited personal liability for the business, including decisions made by other partners.